neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-ws.md

 ```
 {"id":888, "method":"call", "params":[0,"get_accounts",[["1.2.0"]]]}
 ```
-> The number `888` is a request identifier which can have whatever value you want, as opposed to the value `0` (i.e. the first item in `params`) which specifies the API identifier.
+> The value `888` is a request identifier which can have whatever value you want.
+Whereas the value `0` (the first item in `params`) is the API identifier indicating that this is an unrestricted API call.

 ### Run restricted API calls
 As for the restricted API-1 calls, for security reasons, the witness node distinguishes five different APIs: